oshea00/wordscore/readme.md

 This program takes an approach of searching based on a couple observations.

 * Anagrams have the same histogram of letter counts.
-* An anagram of a subset of letters will contain a subset of the letters.
+* An anagram of a subset of letters will contain a subset of the letters and counts.

 For example:
 To simplify, lets use only a 5 letter alphabet: ABCDE
 ```
-                                  ABCDE
+                                  ABCDE                  ABCDE
 DEAD would have a "histogram" of "10021" - letters used "10011"
 DAD  would have a "histogram" of "10020" - letters used "10010"
 ```